torrentbr/addon/README.md

 - Collects and de-duplicates all the links
 - Goes on the BitTorrent network to find out the number of seeds and peers in real time (i.e. not provided by the provider)
 - Finds out of which quality are the different links (thanks to their name)
 - Ranks the links by quality and availability (Quasar privileges quality over availability, but it's not dumb.
-However, you can get a full list to choose from manually it you want, or enable 'Choose stream by default' to always choose manually)
+However, you can get a full list to choose from manually if you want, or disable 'Choose stream automatically' to always choose manually)
-- Sends the chosen link to the BitTorrent streaming engine (brand new, and completely rewritten)
+- Sends the chosen link to the BitTorrent streaming engine

-All of this is done in less than 1s.
+All of this is done in less than 10s depending on your platform and timeout settings.
 Quasar is around 95% Go, and thus, it's *fast*.
 Very fast, actually.

-The BitTorrent streaming engine is brand new and very resilient (or at least it's designed to be).
-It's built on top of the brand new libtorrent 1.0 (which had special patches for the streaming case).
-So it's very optimized, especially for low CPU machines.
+The BitTorrent streaming engine is very resilient (or at least it's designed to be).
+It's built on top of libtorrent 1.1, so it's very optimized, especially for low CPU machines.
 I have yet to find a media that doesn't play with the engine.

 Providers
 ---------
 As said before, Quasar **relies on providers to find streams**.
-Providers are easy to write, and average ~20 lines of Python.
+Providers are easy to write, and can be as little as ~20 lines of Python code.
 As they are normal Kodi add-ons, which can have their own configuration (although it is not recommended because it complicates things).

 Sample Quasar provider: [https://github.com/scakemyer/script.quasar.dummy](https://github.com/scakemyer/script.quasar.dummy)